 Can You Hunt When It’s Raining?

 You can still hunt, even when it is raining.
-There are still species that will go out to look for food or shelter to keep them warm.
+There are still species that will go out to look for food or shelter to keep warm.

 However, you can do things before and especially after a crossbow gets wet to keep it completely functioning.
 Let’s have a glimpse of what you can do to keep your crossbow in good condition before, during, and after hunting.